Estimated reading time: 3 minutes

 Move Outdoor Furniture Around

 Avoid leaving outdoor furniture in one spot all season.
 Instead, move it a few inches every other day or so.
 This lets the area beneath furniture legs dry out so mildew and other stains are less likely to develop.
 If you are using iron or other metal furniture that can rust, add rubber tips to the feet to prevent rust stains on your patio.

 Washing your Deck or Patio

-Washing it about once a month will give your patio or deck increased beauty and longevity.
+Washing it about once a month will increase your patio or deck’s beauty and longevity.
 Here are a few important rules to follow:

 - Use the right cleaners.
 For wood decks, you should stay away from chlorine bleach.
 It isn’t just that bleach can lighten wood.
 Bleach tends to wear down the fibers as well.
 If you need to remove mildew stains from wood, try scrubbing it or using a mild commercial cleaning solution.
 Flagstone, concrete and similar materials can usually handle bleach solutions.

 - Use caution with pressure washers.
 Pressure washers provide a fast way to remove deeply embedded grime from most surfaces.
 However, the force of the water can also damage decks and patios if you aren’t careful.
 It can splinter wood, chip pavers, and pit concrete.
 If you do decide to use a pressure washer, use the lowest setting and hold the spray wand several feet away.
 Never direct the spray at one section for more than a second.
 It’s better to move it the wand back and forth in a continuous sweeping movement.